Mertkctp/Mertkctp/README.md

 # 👋 Hi, I'm Mert Kocatepe!

-I am a **Full-Stack Software Developer** holding an Associate Degree in Computer Programming and currently pursuing my Bachelor's Degree in Management Information Systems (MIS).
+I am a junior **Full-Stack Software Developer** holding an Associate Degree in Computer Programming and currently pursuing my Bachelor's Degree in Management Information Systems (MIS).
 I am highly focused on backend engineering and database-driven systems, passionate about building scalable, high-performance, and user-centric applications using modern web and mobile technologies.

 ---